sams3p10l/pov-holiday-app/README.md

 # Holidays Android App - Proof-of-Value Project

 The Holidays Android app is a proof-of-value project that allows users to perform various operations on a dataset of different countries' public holidays.
 The app follows the Clean-MVVM architecture with a Single Activity approach.
-It consists of two fragments - one displaying a list of countries and another where users can choose and perform operations on a pair of selected countries.
+It consists of two screen composables - one displaying a list of countries and another where users can choose and perform operations on a pair of selected countries.

 ## Features